 The Board of Trustees ensure good governance of the multi-academy trust and set policy.
 The Board of Trustees also fulfils the functions of an Audit/Finance committee.
 It can also question implementation of policy where relevant.
-The Board of Trustees has established a Local Governing Body (LGB) for each trust academy, each with an Academic Quality Committee (AQC) and Personal Development, Behaviour & Welfare Committee (PDBWC) with specific duties relating to their function.
-The Committees have delegated powers so that action can be taken quickly whenever necessary.
+The Board of Trustees has established a Local Governing Body (LGB) for each trust academy, with specific duties relating to their function.
 Full details of these delegated powers are published on the NMAT website (www.nmat.co.uk).